 How To Do It

-NCAT is committed to providing the expertise necessary to help higher education institutions achieve their student access, success and retention goals while reducing their instructional costs.
+The National Center for Academic Transformation (NCAT) is committed to providing the expertise necessary to help higher education institutions achieve their student access, success and retention goals while reducing their instructional costs.
 Through constant testing and refinement of its course redesign methodology and by working with a diverse group of public and private colleges, universities and community colleges, NCAT has demonstrated that all post-secondary institutions are capable of achieving improved outcomes at a reduced cost.
-This is how we recommend you get started.
+If you would like to learn more and to replicate this success, this is how we recommend you get started.

 For more information, please contact Patricia Bartscherer, Program Manager.